oondeo/docker-odoo/README.md

     `--env ADMIN_PASSWD=blahblah`, or it will default to `admin`, which is too insecure for production environments.

+    You can choose which script will the launcher run by adding `--env ODOO_SERVER=script_name`.
+Choose from:

+    - `openerp-server`: Default.
+To run just the web server (port 8069).
+    - `openerp-gevent`: To run the web server with live chat (port 8072).
+    - `odoo.py`: Like the first, with some more options.

 ## Mounting extra addons for Odoo

 Extra addons must be located in `/opt/odoo/extra-addons/<repo>/<addon>`.